3 Exercises for Postpartum Fat Loss

 So once we take care of rest, recovery and rehabilitation, you can start prioritizing your desire to decrease body fat that you have accumulated over the last year.

-Of course we know that a solid foundation of optimal nutrition and hydration are paramount to fat loss – if you need help figuring out an ideal diet for new mamas (and how to start to incorporate exercise back into your life), I urge you to check out Glowing Mama 101: Health & Fitness Fundamentals For New Moms.
+Of course we know that a solid foundation of optimal nutrition and hydration are paramount to fat loss – if you need help figuring out an ideal diet for new mamas (and how to start to incorporate exercise back into your life), you can always book a call with me to see how I can help you figure out how to reach your health & fitness goals.

 Also, here’s a quick protein ball recipe you’ll want to prepare and have on hand for those moments when you’re hungry and don’t have the time or energy to make food.